endlessm/eos-knowledge-lib/docs/framework/tutorial/shard.md

 ```

 You should see the videos being downloaded, and finally the message `Successfully created content/output.shard`.

+> **NOTE:** If you included the code from the [previous section](#downloading-linked-media) in your ingester, you have to do this step quickly after creating the hatch.
+> The Vimeo download links will expire after some time.

 Looking at the `content/` directory, there are actually two files in it:

 - `output.shard` is a compressed, binary version of the hatch with all the posts, images, videos, and their metadata.